 Capital Investment 2019, Printed text, image, acrylic, gold vinyl

 Perched halfway up Woodbridge Rd, Atlas House overlooks much of Ipswich town centre, it’s South-facing window affording sweeping city vistas.
-Emphasising this elevated viewpoint, the window is gilded in 22ct gold leaf.
-Outside its subtly mirrored surface reflects the sunlight, a buttery beacon visible across the surrounding streets.
-Meanwhile inside, the backlit gilding appears translucent and appears to glow with a blue-green tone.
-The effect is created by the unique characteristic of gold atoms to reflect back light from the red and yellow end of the spectrum (hence appearing a rich yellow colour) whilst absorbing light from the blue-green end of the spectrum, or in this case, with just a wafer-thin layer of gold, transmitting the blue-green light, creating the surprising colour.
-What appears solid from the outside, mirroring the surrounding town back at itself with an opulent sheen of gold, looks fragile and papery from within.
+Emphasising this elevated viewpoint, this window is gilded in 22ct gold leaf.
+From outside, its subtly mirrored surface reflects the sunlight, a buttery beacon visible across the surrounding streets.
+Meanwhile inside, the backlit gilding appears translucent and glows with a blue-green tone.
+The effect is created by the unique characteristic of gold atoms to reflect back light from the red and yellow end of the spectrum (hence its rich yellow colour) whilst absorbing light from the blue-green end of the spectrum, or in this case, with just a wafer-thin layer of gold, transmitting the blue-green light, creating the surprising colour.
+What appears solid from the outside, mirroring the surrounding town back at itself with an opulent sheen, looks fragile and papery from within.
 Its function as a window is transformed; it cannot be seen through, but it can still see.

 Imagining the window’s simultaneous external and internal gaze, Warne Thomas animates it with a first person monologue ruminating on its position at the top of the building, overlooking both the town and the building itself; its unique point of view.
-The window invites the viewers’ gaze, revelling vainly in its expensive gold surface, before reflecting on its position overlooking the Ipswich skyline, then finally contemplating Atlas House’s former incarnation as a factory, first for corsets, then from 1949 until 1963 for Rayne shoes.
+The window invites the viewers’ gaze, revelling vainly in its expensive gold surface, before reflecting on its position overlooking the Ipswich skyline, then finally contemplating Atlas House’s former incarnation as a factory, first making corsets, then, from 1949 until 1963, Rayne shoes.